kiba/Writings/for_science/chp8_bootstrapping.md

 It was already a good thing that exactly this scenario was anticipated.
 We spent more than a month not only researching walking robots, but also upgrading our trans-dimensional machine, and buying supplies such as water filter, tents and other stuff.

 The first order of business was to build spare parts in case the machine broke down.
-It turned out that I already got a lot of stuff to make spare parts.
+Luckily, that was not a problem with the materials that we already had available on hand.
 We also improved and simplify the design of the various components for manufacturability and reliability.
-So it was a more reliable machine than it was before, but our attention were split on two projects, so it wasn't that great of a improvement yet.
-On a scale of one to ten, I would rate it a 1.2 for being more than just crude.
+Alas, the improvement was smaller than it could had been given that our attention were split on another project.
+At least the machine was less crude then it was before.

 Now, we also built a steel frame around the trans-dimensional machine to support more people and ferry more supply.
-Currently, it had enough just for me and another passenger, same for before, but with more protection.
-Some optimization had to be made to firmware to allow more mass, and that was quickly accomplished.
+Then we welded steel plates to the frame.
+With some changes to the firmware, we were able to increased the mass and volume capacity of the machine as well.

 We also improved life support to support two human beings at the same time, along with backups.